CenturySturgeon/Esp8266WOL/README.md

   { "The User", "dc05eb46a46f4645f14bff72c8dfe95e0ba1b1d3d72e189ac2c977a44b7dcaf8", { 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF }, 60}
 };

+NOTE: Each user session has its own hmacKey, represented in the example above by the values inside the keys "{ 0xFF, 0xFF, ...
+0xFF}".
+You can read more about this in the "Generating Requirements" section below.

 // Set static IP address
 IPAddress staticIP(192, 168, 7, 77);
 // Get the default local gateway from your router